quicwg/base-drafts/draft-ietf-quic-transport.md

 response to receiving a packet that it cannot associate with an active connection.

-A stateless reset is not appropriate for signaling error conditions.
-An endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.
+A stateless reset is not appropriate for indicating errors in active connections.
+An endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it is able.

 To support this process, a token is sent by endpoints.
 The token is carried in the Stateless Reset Token field of a NEW_CONNECTION_ID frame.
 Servers can also